hanloong/hanloong.github.com/resume.md

 The engineering team comprises a team of full stack engineers (mostly remote), a designer, product manager and team lead.
 The team followed an agile-ish methodology with two weeks spreets with people rotating into different roles each sprint to help share knowledge and keep things interesting.
 As the team had no dedicated Dev Ops or Sys Admin roles developers need to be involved in managing servers and deploying code.

-- Ruby On Rails
+- Ruby On Rails, EventMachine, Socket.io
-- EventMachine (Reactive ruby library)
-- Socket.io
+- EmberJs, ReactJs, Backbone, EaselJs, RaphaelJs, CoffeeScript
-- Redis
+- Postgres, Redis
-- Postgres
-- Backbone
-- ReactJs
-- SVG (for our interactive whiteboard)
-- Ansible (for provisioning our servers AWS)
+- Ansible
 - Sass
-- AWS - EC2
-- Coffeescript

 #### Highlights